butter-network/butter/pres.md

 ##### Known host management 2

-- Trivually if you have enough memory to store a new node, just store it (greedy philosophy)
+- Trivially if you have enough memory to store a new node, just store it (greedy philosophy)
-- If you are at capacity, you can see whether or not the new node would make the list of known hosts more diverse
+- If you are at capacity, you can see whether the new node would make the list of known hosts more diverse

 ---